hucker/ten8t/docs/faq.rst

 **Q: How do I install the `ten8t` package?**

-A: Use `pip install ten8t`:
+A: Use pip!

 .. code-block:: bash

-   pip install mylibrary
+   pip install ten8t

 ---